 The small size isn’t the only reason these owls are hard to catch.
 They’re also secretive by nature, preferring to lay low and not make their presence known.
 These owls are only active during the night, and they mostly perch on trees in silence.

 Saw-whets spend the whole year in Minnesota, scattered across its forests and parks.

 - Scientific Name: Surnia ulula

 - Wingspan: 30 – 35 inches

-As opposed to most owls, Northern hawk owls aren’t nocturnal.
+As opposed to most owls, Northern Hawk owls aren’t nocturnal.
 They hunt during the day, so you have a high chance of catching them under the sunlight.
-One of the reasons they do that is their poor hearing.
+One of the reasons they do this is their poor hearing.
 They depend majorly on their sight for hunting.

 Great Horned Owl